This post may contain affiliate links. Read my disclosure policy.

 - Bring a large covered pot of salted water to a boil.
 Add the pasta and cook, stirring occasionally, until al dente, tender yet still firm to the bite.

-- Meanwhile, heat the olive oil in a large enough sauté pan to accommodate the spaghetti.
-Add the garlic and chili pepper and cook over medium low heat until the garlic just starts to turn golden, around 2 minutes.
+- Meanwhile, heat the olive oil over medium-low heat in a large enough sauté pan or skillet to accommodate the spaghetti.
+Add the garlic and chili pepper and cook, letting it barely sizzle, until the garlic just starts to turn golden, around 2 minutes.
 Remove from heat immediately, as it will continue to cook.

-- Drain the pasta and add to the pan along with ½ cup of the cooking water.
-Toss over high heat until all water is absorbed.
-Sprinkle with a pinch of fresh Italian parsley, if using, and serve immediately.
+- Drain the pasta and add to the pan of garlic along with around ¼ cup of the cooking water.
+Toss over high heat until water is completely absorbed.
+Sprinkle with a pinch of fresh Italian parsley and serve immediately.

 -

-- Cut into thicker slices, about 3mm, and gently stew on lower heat to caramelize the sugars until tender, about 10 minutes.
-I use a small saucepan for this so that the oil comes up to a higher level in the pan.
+- Slice into thick rounds (about 3mm) and gently stew on lower heat to caramelize the sugars until tender, around 10 minutes.
+I use a small saucepan for this so that the oil comes to a higher level in the pan.

 Nutrition Info: Click to Expand